Original text published on my Facebook profile on September 20, 2020 and on Reddit.

 Putting Things in Perspective

-Now many Jehovah’s Witnesses will defensively claim that it’s “human imperfection”, “you don’t have all the facts”, “what’s this fuss and essay is about?
+Now many Jehovah’s Witnesses will defensively claim it’s “human imperfection that no one from the congregation checked up on you”, “you don’t have all the facts”, “what’s this fuss and essay is about?
 One brother checked up on you – why can’t that be enough?”
 Let me put things in perspective.

 Some members in my congregation had my mobile number.
-During the 13 weeks, I was part of a WhatsApp Group which had about 11 congregation members.
+During the 13 weeks, I was part of a WhatsApp Field Service Group which had about 11 members of my congregation.
 My family attended all 26 missed meetings during the 13 weeks.
 My brother was the Congregation Secretary.
-Therefore, anyone could have asked for my mobile number.
+Therefore, my mobile number was known and others who didn’t, could have simply asked for my mobile number.

-St. James English Congregation has 105 active members.
-Assuming that for each 26 missed meetings, one (1) different member asked about me – this amounts to 26 inquiries (26 missed opportunities to ask something) or 25% of the congregation.
-If for each 26 missed meetings, two (2) different members asked about me – this amounts to 52 inquiries (52 missed opportunities to ask something) or 50% of the congregation.
-If for each 26 missed meetings, three (3) different members asked about me – this amounts to 78 inquiries (78 missed opportunities to ask something) or 74% of the congregation.
+St. James English Congregation at the time of this experiment, had 105 active members/publishers.
+Assuming that for each 26 missed meetings, one (1) different publisher asked about me – this amounts to 26 inquiries (26 missed opportunities to ask something) or 25% of the congregation.
+If for each 26 missed meetings, two (2) different publishers asked about me – this amounts to 52 inquiries (52 missed opportunities to ask something) or 50% of the congregation.
+If for each 26 missed meetings, three (3) different publishers asked about me – this amounts to 78 inquiries (78 missed opportunities to ask something) or 74% of the congregation.

 You can spin the math whichever way suits you – do the math for the 5 other days of each week or for 75% of the 26 missed meetings or deduct 3 weeks for “human imperfection”.
 That is still too many missed opportunities.
 The figures are embarrassing for a religion that preaches the love of Christ and claims that they also practice it.